 A quick glance at that list identifies a few of the waste types that a lean DMS could help eliminate.

 How much time is wasted because the information a person needs isn’t readily to hand?
-Or because the person who needs it isn’t aware it’s available?
+Or because the person who needs it isn’t aware that it’s available?
 Or the person who is producing the information isn’t aware when the recipient needs it?

 All three of those scenarios are common enough in organisations of almost any size.
 And they can be mitigated by deploying a good DMS.